Artilleryjoe/IronDillo-SEO-Implementation/README.md

 ### 5. Local SEO (New Focus)
 - Added “Veteran-Owned Cybersecurity Consulting” to Google Business Profile
 - Service areas set to **Lindale, Tyler, and East Texas**
-- Began collecting reviews from local business and veteran networks
+- Began collecting reviews from local businesses and veteran networks

 ---